University of Colombo: Overview

-Location

-The university occupies an estate of 50 acre in the heart of the city of Colombo known as Cinnamon Gardens.
-The administrative center of the university is the College House, which houses the office of the vice-chancellor.
-Its period architecture is a city landmark.

-The College House, the Faculty of Graduate Studies (FGS) and the Institute of Biochemistry, Molecular Biology and Biotechnology (IBMBB) are located along Kumarathunga Munidasa Mawatha (formerly Thurstan Road) between Queens Road and the India House.
-Situated between the Thurstan Road and Reed Avenue is the iconic Old Royal College Building, King George Hall, New Arts Theatre, sports ground along with the buildings of the science faculty and the University of Colombo School of Computing (UCSC).
-On the other side of Reed Avenue is the university library flanked by the arts and law faculty buildings along with the gymnasium.

-The estate includes several properties outside Cinnamon Gardens, such as the Faculty of Medicine which is located at Kynsey Road opposite the Colombo General Hospital in close proximity to the Postgraduate Institute of Medicine located at Norris Canal Road.
-The Institute of Indigenous Medicine is located in the suburbs of Colombo in Nawala.
-In addition, there are several properties outside Colombo, including the Sri Palee Campus in Wewala, Horana and the Institute of Agro Technology and Rural Science in Hambantota.

 History

-The iconic Old Royal College Building, now home to the Department of Mathematics with the University tower.
+The iconic Old Royal College Building, now home to the Department of Mathematics, with the University tower.

 Ceylon Medical College

 The origins of the University of Colombo lie in the establishment of the Ceylon Medical School in June 1870.
 It was the second European medical school to be established in South Asia.
-In 1880 the school was raised to the status of college, thus becoming the Ceylon Medical College which permitted it to award the Licentiate in Medicine and Surgery (LMS) which continued until the late 1940s.
-In 1889, the college was recognized by the General Medical Council of the United Kingdom when holders of its license became eligible to practice in Great Britain.
+In 1880, the school was raised to the status of college, thus becoming the Ceylon Medical College, which permitted it to award the Licentiate in Medicine and Surgery (LMS), which continued until the late 1940s.
+In 1889, the college was recognised by the General Medical Council of the United Kingdom when holders of its license became eligible to practice in Great Britain.

 Ceylon University College

-The Ceylon University Association (CUA) was formed in 1906 by a group of western educated elite including Sir Ponnambalam Arunachalam, Sir James Peiris and Sir Marcus Fernando.
+The Ceylon University Association (CUA) was formed in 1906 by a group of western-educated elite, including Sir Ponnambalam Arunachalam, Sir James Peiris and Sir Marcus Fernando.
 Owing to the persistent demands of the CUA the government decided in 1913 to set up a University college.